-The #BeatPlasticPollution tag on social media is highlighting many of the issues, as well as offering solutions.
+The #BeatPlasticPollution tag on social media highlights many of the issues of plastic pollution, as well as offering solutions.
 One suggestion is for holidaymakers to collect three pieces of plastic from the beach, and recycle them.

 But you don't need to live near, or visit, the seaside for this to be a great idea – you can also collect rubbish when out for a country walk.
 Discarded plastic can injure wildlife on land, or find its way into rivers and eventually the sea – so if everyone picked up and recycled just a few pieces of plastic when they were out and about, it would have a huge impact on our countryside.

 As with many things, though, prevention is better than cure.
 To really tackle plastic pollution on our planet, we need to reduce our use of disposable plastics as much as possible.
 The UK has already banned plastic microbeads (tiny pieces of plastic found in many cosmetics) and has pledged to do the same with drinking straws, plastic drinks stirrers, and cotton buds.

 But there are many other ways that individuals can act to reduce plastic pollution.
 Here are seven easy tips that could help.

 Use reusable shopping bags

 Now that it costs at least five pence to buy a plastic bag in most shops, this makes economical sense too.
 But all of us forget to take our bags to the supermarket every once in a while.
 So if you do need to buy a carrier bag when out shopping, choose a stronger one that can be reused multiple times.
 Even better is to keep a stash of lightweight organic cotton bags in the car boot, so that you always have them close at hand.